GameLabGrazTrainee/ToxicMessages/README.md

 [Play the game](https://gamelabgraztrainee.github.io/ToxicMessages/)

 You can control the ball by using the WASD keys or the ARROW keys.
 Watch the chat and look out for toxic messages.
-If you see one, don't resitate to click R and report it!
+If you see one, don't hesitate to click R and report it!

 Win the game by collecting all the coins or by defeating toxi.